Kilobyte22/Kilobyte-OC/README.md

 ## Contributing
 ###Assets and Localizations
 1. **Translations**
    Translations to other languages are very much appreciated.
-You can find the localization files [in this folder][localizations].
+You can find the localization files [in this directory][localizations].
 If a localization you wanted to create already exists, please take the time to see if the present one is complete - the strings change every so often, invalidating some of the translations.
 If you start a fresh localization, please base it off of the English or German one, those are the 'master' localization files.
 If you add a new language, please also add it to [the pack.mcmeta][pack.mcmeta] file.
 Keep it sorted alphabetically, use the name and region Minecraft itself uses.
 If you don't know how to do that, that's OK, I'll do it later.
 2. **Textures**
    If you would like to contribute better textures for certain items or blocks, feel free to pull-request them.
 If you would like to contribute *alternative* textures, make it a resource pack, and post it on the forums, for example.
 3. **Documentation**